Discovering Asian Hot Pot: A Comprehensive Guide for Newbies

 Dipping sauce

-There are so many options of dipping sauces out there, and the best part is that you can create one that’s uniquely yours.
-Try adding soy sauce, sesame oil, chilli and spring onions for a savoury-spicy option, or roasted sesame sauce for something creamier.
 Consider having a basic set-up of ginger, sesame sauce, spring onions, chilli, soy and oyster sauce, to create a dipping sauce that goes well with your cooked ingredients.

 Setting Up a Hot Pot at Home

-A good hot pot experience starts with a sturdy, big enough pot for the number of people you’re serving.
-I like having a pot with a separator to give the option of two broth bases.
+A good DIY hot pot experience starts with a sturdy, big enough pot for the number of people you’re serving.
+We like having a pot with a separator to give the option of two broth bases.
 The fuss-free option would be a hot pot cooker with an electric or induction stove, while others prefer placing the pot atop a portable burner.

 Once your hot pot is set in the middle of the table, arrange the meats, vegetables and other ingredients around it.
 Make sure to place each group of ingredients in their individual plates, and remember to have separate uncooked and cooked food, to avoid contamination.
 Have separate chopsticks to handle each one as well.
 Other cutlery for consideration are small strainers to fish out cooked items, and ladles to pour soup into individual bowls.